 Many people worry about being awake during laser eye surgery because they’re anxious about what they’ll see or how they’ll react.
+But you should stay calm; this is a highly effective and safe procedure!

 Over 30 million people have had LASIK vision correction since 1999.
 It is becoming increasingly popular as technology advances and becomes more affordable.